Only Crumbs Remain

 • 2 tablespoon ground almonds

-• 2 - 3 teaspoon caster sugar
+• 2 - 3 teaspoon sugar caster or granulated

 Instructions